rinojs/rinojs/README.md

 ```

 ## 📢 Notice
+### 😥 Release version 2.3.1
+Dropping support for javascript/typescript templating from server side rendering(SSR).
+Because it is not stable for server environment (Asynchronous request produces many child processes).
+Static site generation(SSG) still can javascript/typescript templating.

 ### 🎉 Release version 2.3.0

 Please use the latest version.
-There's a big update for templating script feature and server side rending (SSR) function from `version 2.3.0`.
+There's a big update for templating script feature and server side rendering (SSR) function from `version 2.3.0`.

 Now you can use javascript package from templating script from `version 2.3.0`.
 And if you want to add html content, you have to use `console.log()`.
 Anything that is printed out as `std.out` from the templating code process will be rendered.
 And for static site generation, path of page is given as a process argument.
 So you can perform page specific templating from shared component.